Yulin-W/making-history-sandbox/README.md

 # Common issues and possible solutions
 - Dimensions/font size/location of elements are strange
   - This is often due to zooming/resizing of the browser.
 Try resetting the browser zoom to 100%, usually that should be enough
+- Load error/white page: just refresh page
+  - Likely due to loading files with the incorrect panel
+- Region not being colored:
+  - Usually due to color picker/eraser being on, so check if they are

 ## Extra Acknowledgements
 - "mapAdmin.json" (geojson basemap for the regions) was modified from: Natural Earth.
 Free vector and raster map data @ naturalearthdata.com.